beigeworm/Discord-LastSeen-BOT/README.md

 # Discord-LastSeen-BOT
-A simple python script for a discord bot that saves server member online/offline status changes with a command to check 'last-seen' info with /seen
+A simple python script for a discord bot that saves server member online/offline status changes.

+With a command to check 'last-seen' info with `/seen`

 **SETUP**
 - Create a BOT here: https://discord.com/developers/applications